-Field QC samples will be collected and analyzed as part of the 2016 groundwater and surface water monitoring programs and in accordance with the project quality assurance program.
-Details for collection and submittal of quality assurance and quality control samples are also discussed in the QAPP (Hydrometrics, 2015a).
+Field QC samples will be collected and analyzed as part of the 2017 groundwater and surface water monitoring programs and in accordance with the project quality assurance program.

+Details for collection and submittal of quality assurance and quality control samples are also discussed in the QAPP (Hydrometrics, 2015).

-Required field QC sample types and frequencies for the groundwater and surface water monitoring programs will include the following:
+Required field QC sample types and frequencies for the groundwater and surface water monitoring programs are consistent with previous CAMPs and will include the following:

-- Equipment rinsate blanks (monitoring well sampling only). - Deionized (DI) water blanks (groundwater and surface water sampling, including both monitoring and private wells). - Field duplicate samples (groundwater and surface water sampling, including both monitoring and private wells).
+- Equipment rinsate blanks (monitoring well sampling only). - Deionized (DI) water blanks (groundwater and surface water sampling, including both monitoring and water supply wells). - Field duplicate samples (groundwater and surface water sampling, including both monitoring and water supply wells).